Mental Health Facilities Rockford, IL

 Rock Valley Community Programs Inc - 19.6 miles from Rockford, IL

 Rock Valley Community Programs Inc is a mental health treatment center in Janesville, WI, located at 203 West Sunny Lane Road, 53546 zip code area.
 Rock Valley Community Programs Inc provides outpatient treatment.
-Rock Valley Community Programs Inc offers group therapy, couples/family therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Rock Valley Community Programs Inc also supports military families, people with HIV or AIDS and clients referred from the court/judicial system.
-Additional services at Rock Valley Community Programs Inc consist of suicide prevention services, education services and psychosocial rehabilitation services.
+Rock Valley Community Programs Inc offers trauma therapy, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
+Rock Valley Community Programs Inc also supports military families, people with HIV or AIDS and people requiring dual diagnosis treatment.
+Additional services at Rock Valley Community Programs Inc consist of court-ordered outpatient treatment, case management and suicide prevention services.

 Learn More